10 Free SKU Generator Tools For Creating SKUs Quickly & Efficiently

-For example, it’s too easy to mistake a capital ‘i’, a lowercase ‘L’ and the number ‘1’.
+For example, it’s too easy to mistake a capital ‘i’, a lowercase ‘L’, and the number ‘1’.
 The same goes for the number ‘0’ and the letter ‘O’.

 5. Make SKUs easy to understand and identify

-SKUs help make heads or tails of data while also streamlining the process for your team members who spend their days stocking, picking, packing, and shipping product.
+SKUs help make heads or tails of data while also streamlining the process for your team members who spend their days stocking, picking, packing, and shipping products.

 This is why it’s essential to create a coding system and format everyone can understand.
-Remember, it’s not just your warehouse crew that need to interpret SKU data.
+Remember, it’s not just your warehouse crew that needs to interpret SKU data.

 Your customer service team will inevitably need to cross-reference this data when helping customers.

-Your marketing team will need to be able to identify products based on SKU for analyzing data as well as creating product-specific discounts within your eCommerce platform.
+Your marketing team will need to be able to identify products based on SKU for analyzing data as well as creating product-specific discounts within your ecommerce platform.